railway station was first opened on 5 October 1840, as a main line station

 In addition; Northern has announced plans to replace the station's HelpPoint intercom system with a more updated reliable model.
 This will enable passengers to speak to a member of staff in Northern's control centre for information or to summon assistance in emergency situations.
 In the near future a ticket machine will be installed on each platform.

-station was adopted by the Friends of Brighouse Station.
+In 2014 the station was adopted by the Friends of Brighouse Station.